 On November 6, 2018, Omar won her congressional race, capturing 78% of the vote.
 Just five days later, the publication MuslimGirl reported that Omar “believes in and supports the BDS movement.”
 When Lonny Goldsmith, the editor of the local Jewish news organization TC Jewfolk, asked Omar about the apparent discrepancy between her pre- and post-election stances, Omar replied in a text message: “My position has always been the same.
 I believe and supports (sic) the BDS movement, and have fought to make sure people right to support it isn’t criminalized, re: my vote against the Anti-BDS bill.
 I do however, have reservations on effectiveness of the movement in accomplishing a lasting solution.
 Which is what I believe I said at the forum.”

 Upon taking office in the U.S. House, Omar promptly joined the Congressional Black Caucus.
+She was also appointed by her Democrat colleagues to the prestigious House Foreign Affairs Committee.

 Aside from her political endeavors, Omar has served variously as an Advisory Board member for CAIR-Minnesota, Vice President of the Minneapolis NAACP, a Sister Planet Ambassador for Oxfam, a Board member of the Legal Rights Center, and the Director of Policy & Initiatives at the Women Organizing Women Network.